-- a.
-RAP (Wayne Shirley) visited The Philippines during the week of April 23, 2001.
-Meetings were held with the ERB, utilities, co-ops, and others.
-The purpose of our meetings was to assess existing barriers to increased utility investment in energy efficiency and related regulatory reform options. - b.
 The Philippines is served by a hundred or so co-ops and a few dozen IOU's.
-The utilities range in size from 10,000 MWs or so to just a few kWs of system peak.
-In addition, there are some 8,000 barangays (small local political units composed of as few as 50 to 100 families, though some are large) that have no electric system at all.1
+The utilities range in size from about 10,000 MWs to just a few kWs of system peak.
+In addition, there are some 8,000 barangays (small local political units composed of as few as 50 to 100 families, though some are large) that have no electric system at all.